biolab/orange3/doc/widgets/bioinformatics/gobrowser.md

 It takes data on gene expression as an input (it is best to input statistically significant genes, for example for the **Differential Expression** widget) and returns a ranked list of GO terms with p-values.
 The user can select a GO term in the list and output the data on the selected or unselected genes, data on unknown genes and an enrichment report.
-This is a great tool to find biological processes that are over- or under-represented in a particular gene set.
+This is a great tool for finding biological processes that are over- or under-represented in a particular gene set.

 ![image](images/GObrowser5-stamped.png)

-**INPUT**
+**INPUT**<br>
 1. Information on the input data set. *Ontology/Annotation Info* reports on the current status of updates in GO database.
 2. Select organism for the GO term analysis.
 The widget automatically matches the organism of the input data.
 3. Use this attribute to extract gene names for the input data.
 You can use attribute names as gene names and adjust the naming in the *Gene matcher settings* box.
 Gene matcher has the following four options: